better-internet/radworks-docs/docs/using-radicle/contribute-project.md

 ## Make changes and push your contribution

-Once you've [cloned](using-radicle/contribute-project.md) a Radicle project to your local system and made your changes, apply them using `git add` and `git commit`, then use
+Once you've [cloned](using-radicle/contribute-project.md) a Radicle project to your local system and made your changes, apply them using `git add` and `git commit`, then use `rad push` to synchronzize them with your secondary source tree within the project.

-, you can make changes, apply them using `git` as you would with other code collaboration tools, and then push those changes back to the Radicle network using `rad push`.

-Once you've made your changes, use `git add` and `git commit` as you normally would to update your local state.

-Then, use `rad push` to push your changes to a want to push your code back to your secondary source tree within the project.

 To help a maintainer see your contribution, so that they can [track, review, and merge](using-radicle/track-review-merge.md) your changes, share your [Peer ID](understanding-radicle/glossary.md#peer-id) (which you can find with `rad self`).